Connect with others who understand.

 • Damaged tissue such as an open wound, sore, cut, or tear – even if the damage is invisible to the naked eye

-HIV is most commonly passed during anal or vaginal sex without condoms or by sharing used needles or other injection equipment.
-HIV can also be spread by contaminated blood transfusions or tissue transplants, improperly sanitized medical, dental, or tattoo instruments, and from mother to baby during pregnancy, birth, or breastfeeding.
-It is extremely rare but possible to contract HIV from oral sex or deep kissing if there are open wounds – for instance, bleeding gums.
+HIV is most commonly passed to another person during unprotected (without condoms) anal or vaginal sex or by sharing used needles, syringes, or other injection equipment.
+HIV can also be spread by contaminated blood transfusions or tissue transplants and improperly sanitized medical, and dental or tattoo instruments.
+HIV transmission (spread) is rare via blood transfusions, transplants, and medical instruments in countries with strict biosafety laws.
+Pregnant people and new mothers can also pass HIV to the fetus during pregnancy, birth, and while breastfeeding.
+It is extremely rare but possible to contract HIV from oral sex or deep kissing if there are open wounds — for instance, bleeding gums.

 Preventing HIV Transmission